ispras/Futag/README.en.md

 - Currently Futag supports libraries in C language.

-## 2. Build instruction
+## 2. Install

 This instruction will get you a copy of the project and running on a Unix-liked system.
-FUTAG uses LLVM clang and clang tools as front end to analyze and generate the fuzzing targets.

-### 2.1.
-Prerequisites
+### Prerequisites

 Futag is based on [llvm-project](https://llvm.org/).
 For compiling the project, these packages must be installed on your system: